 I asked why, and she only said it will be nice if my application form is neat as well.
 I don’t know if this would actually be a factor, but I guess it doesn’t hurt.

-A reader told me that even though he completed all the requirements, his Visa still got denied.
+A reader shared that even though he completed all the requirements, his visa still got denied.
 After a bit of back and forth with him, he said he requested to stay for 36 days.

 The Consul-General of Japan only grants 15 days, 30 days, and 90 days of stay.
-If you really have to stay for more than 30 days in Japan, request for 90 days of stay instead.
-Then provide supporting documents such as medical certificate, etc.
+If you really have to stay for more than 30 days in Japan, then you’d better request for 90 days of stay instead.
+Then provide an explanation letter on why you plan on staying that long.
+Along with the letter, provide supporting documents such as wedding invitation, medical checkup, etc.

 If your documents are complete and in order, it would only take 2 to 3 business days to find out the result of your visa application.